Cassidy-LeFevre/PurpleWaveFullStackTest/README.md

 1. `npm install`

 ## Running the Project
+*note from Cassidy: you may need to run npm install react-scripts --save

 * To run the API: `npm run api`
 * To run the Frontend: `npm run frontend`